-- If clusters use active health checking, Envoy also does a single active HC round.
+- If clusters use active health checking, Envoy also does a single active health check round.

 - Once cluster manager initialization is done, RDS and LDS initialize (if applicable).
 The server doesn’t start accepting connections until there has been at least one response (or failure) for LDS/RDS requests.

 - If LDS itself returns a listener that needs an RDS response, Envoy further waits until an RDS response (or failure) is received.
 Note that this process takes place on every future listener addition via LDS and is known as listener warming.

 - After all of the previous steps have taken place, the listeners start accepting new connections.
 This flow ensures that during hot restart the new process is fully capable of accepting and processing new connections before the draining of the old process begins.